glubsy/livestream_saver/README.md

 ```
 Note that only the `webhook_url` and `webhook_data` key/value pairs from the `[webhook]` section will be loaded and tested.

+# Known issue

+Youtube may log you out if you actively use the session from which you have exported the cookies (in your web browser).
+See [issue and workarounds here](https://github.com/yt-dlp/yt-dlp/issues/8227).

+As of 2024/02/15 simply exporting cookies from an "incognito" session seems to reduce the chances of experiencing this issue.

 # Notes:

 This is beta software.
 It should work, but in case it doesn't, feel free to report issues.
 Or better yet, fix them yourself and submit a merge request.
 Keep in mind that these mega corporations will often attempt to break our things.